Why We Bought a Used Motorhome

 Officially leaving Texas for Oregon.

-Challenges of Buying Used
+Challenges of Buying a Used RV

 The key to buying a used RV is to find one that works well for you, has minimal damage, and doesn't break the bank.
 This proved to be much more difficult than we imagined.